jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 ### Graph Neural Networks & Algorithms on solving NP-hard problems
-From my observation, travel salesman problem is the most researhed topicm then SAT, CNF, DNF
+From my observation, travel salesman problem is the most researhed topicm then SAT, CNF, DNF, and coloring.
+May be overlapped with some of the spectral methods with aim of graph approximations.

 1. Prates, Marcelo, et al. [Learning to solve np-complete problems: A graph neural network for decision tsp.](https://arxiv.org/pdf/1809.02721.pdf) Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 33.
 No. 01.
 2019.